AhmetDmr02/DmrSaveSystem/README.md

 > ⚠️ **Registration order and timing matters.**
 >
-> LoadFromFile() is a single linear pass over the file it reads each object's payload and immediately dispatches it to the matching **registered** object, then discards it.
-No data is held in memory after the pass completes, and no reflection or looping over all objects is used to discover objects at runtime.
-This is intentional.
-Retaining the file contents or scanning the scene for potential recipients would reintroduce the allocation and coupling overhead the system is designed to avoid.
+> `LoadFromFile()` executes a single, high speed linear pass over the save file.
+It reads each object's payload and immediately dispatches it to the matching **registered** object.
-The consequence is that any object registering after LoadFromFile() runs will never receive a Load() call at all — not even the isSaveFound = false branch.
-In practice, call LoadFromFile() after all relevant Start() methods have completed.
+>
+> Any data belonging to objects **not currently registered** is routed into the "Dead Data" cache. (if `SAVE_DEAD_DATA` set to true.)
+No reflection or scene scanning is used to discover objects dynamically, as that would introduce massive performance overhead.
+>
+> The consequence is that any object registering *after* `LoadFromFile()` has run will **not** automatically receive a `Load()` call.
+If you instantiate an object late (e.g., spawning an enemy or a map chunk mid-game), you must set `SAVE_DEAD_DATA` from inside of `DmrSaveManager.cs` to true and manually call `DmrSaveManager.LoadDeadObjectFromPreviousLoadedData(this)` to pull its historical state from the cache.

 ### Saving & Loading